rieckpil/progmot/content/post/giving-my-first-talk.md

 As the conference was in Barcelona, I used this event for some pre- and post-vacation that fitted around the conference in Spain 🇪🇸.
 I spent four days in Valencia before the conference and then drove to Barcelona by bus.

 In the evening before the first conference, we had an amazing speaker dinner.
 There was even a shuttle that brought us to the dinner place.
-This speaker dinner was a great opportunity to meet the other speakers and connect people I already knew virtually from Twitter.
+This speaker dinner was a great opportunity to meet the other speakers and connect with people I already knew virtually from Twitter.

 ![Spring I/O 2022 Speaker Dinner](/img/first-talk/speaker-dinner-selfie.jpg#center "Spring I/O 2022 Speaker Dinner")

-We even went for a post dinner beer on the rooftop bar of our hotel but got to bed around 1 am as most of us had their talk right on the first conference day.
+We even went for a post-dinner beer on the rooftop bar of our hotel but got to bed around 1 am as most of us had their talk on the first conference day.

 As my talk was on the second day, I could enjoy the first day.
-I went to many great sessions, and connected with other speakers and people in the Spring Boot community.
+I went to many great sessions and connected with other speakers and people in the Spring Boot community.

 It was a crazy feeling getting to the conference as a speaker.
-For all other conferences in the past, I was _only_ an attendee.
+I was _only_ an attendee at all past conferences.

 ![Spring I/O Conference Venue](/img/first-talk/spring-io-conference-venue.jpg#center "Spring I/O Conference Venue")